belgattitude/solublecomponents/docs/sphinx/source/components/Normalist/introduction.rst

    if (!$userRecord) {
        echo "Record does not exists";
    }
-   echo get_class($userRecord); // -> SyntheticRecord
+   echo get_class($userRecord); // -> Normalist\Synthetic\Synthetic\Record

 .. note::
-   An exception will be thrown if SyntheticTable::findOneBy($predicate) condition matches more than one record.
+   + An exception will be thrown if Synthetic\\Table::findOneBy($predicate) condition matches more than one record.
+   + Synthetic\\Table::findOneBy() method accepts any predicates or conditions offered by Synthetic\\TableSearch::where() method, see :ref:`predicate-where-method-label`.

-Although it may be considered as a bad database design, SyntheticTable is also able to work with composite primary key (when a primary key spans over multiple columns).
+Although it may be considered as a bad database design, Synthetic\\Table is also able to work with composite primary key (when a primary key spans over multiple columns).
 Just specify the columns and their values as an associative array.

 .. code-block:: php